Derivation of the Lorentz transformation without the use of Einstein's second postulate: Step 15: The universal constant cannot be negative

-\section{Step 12: The universal constant $f$ cannot be negative \dots}
+\section{Step 15: The universal constant $f$ cannot be negative}

-\dots because in that case the conclusions of relativistic dynamics would violate experimental observations!
-For example, the force law, \BEq \frac{d}{dt}\frac{m{\bf v}_{p}}{\sqrt{1-v_{p}^2f}} = {\bf F}, \EEq where ${\bf v}_p$ is the velocity of a particle, would get messed up.
-In particular, such law would violate the observed fact that it requires an infinite amount of work (and, thus, energy) to accelerate a material particle from rest to speeds approaching $3\times10^8$ [m/s] (this argument is due to Terletskii \cite{TERLETSKII1968}).
-In fact, it would become ``easier'' to accelerate the particle, the faster it is moving.
-Incidentally, this {\it experimental} fact is what ``replaces'' Einstein's Second Postulate in the present derivation!
+because in that case the conclusions of relativistic dynamics would violate experimental observations.
+For example, the force law, \BEq \frac{d}{dt}\frac{m{\bf v}_{p}}{\sqrt{1-v_{p}^2f}} = {\bf F}, \EEq where ${\bf v}_p$ is the velocity of a particle, would get messed up \cite{TERLETSKII1968}.
+In particular, such law would violate the observation that it requires an infinite amount of work (and, thus, energy) to accelerate a material particle from rest to speeds approaching $3\times10^8$ m/s.
+Incidentally, this {\it experimental} fact is what ``replaces'' Einstein's Second Postulate (that is, Michelson-Morley) in the present derivation.
+Otherwise, it would become ``easier'' to accelerate the particle, the faster it is moving.
 Thus, Eq.\ (\ref{eq:102}) is the limit to which our (actually, Ignatowski's) derivation can be pushed.